-Additional information on the Kering Group is publicly available online at Kering's website (https://www.kering.com/en/).
+Additional information on the Kering Group is publicly available online at Kering's website (www.kering.com).

-With specific regard to Gucci Australia PTY Ltd, the company is part of the Gucci division and is responsible for retail and online sales of Gucci luxury fashion goods and wholesale distribution of Gucci luxury timepieces and jewelry in Australia.
-The control chain of Gucci Australia PTY Ltd, which has no subsidiaries, is shown hereinbelow.
+With specific regard to Gucci Australia PTY Ltd and Saint Laurent Australia PTY Ltd, these companies are part of the Gucci and Saint Laurent divisions, respectively, and are responsible for retail and online sales of luxury fashion goods and wholesale distribution of luxury timepieces and jewelry in Australia for Gucci and Saint Laurent.
+The control chain of Gucci Australia PTY Ltd and Saint Laurent Australia PTY Ltd, which have no subsidiaries, is shown hereinbelow.